Matt Vierling Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 13th-ranked team ERA among all league pitching staffs (4.04).
+- The Yankees have a 4.02 team ERA that ranks 13th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.